-In section 2.2 the proposer described the program's methodology.
+Selected proposer(s) must define the number of deliverables necessary to provide quality, reasonable outcomes related to their proposed program.
 Deliverables are the specification of how much of the program will be delivered.
-Proposers are required to define at least three (3) specific Deliverables relating to their individual proposed program.
-The Deliverables should be what the proposer considers to be the primary or key elements of their proposed program.
+The Deliverables should be what the proposer considers to be the primary or key elements of delivering their services.

 Whenever possible the Deliverables should be quantified.
 The preference is that the Deliverables specify the number of participants to be served.
 CCDJFS recognizes this is not always possible.
-When it is not possible, the proposer must provide an alternative(s) that will provide the basis for assessing during CCDJFS monitoring or Quarterly Reports whether the provider is delivering the amount of services anticipated in the proposal.
+When it is not possible, the proposer must provide an alternative(s) that will provide the basis for assessing program performance during CCDJFS monitoring and in CCDJFS Quarterly Reports.